facn5/SmurfTeam/README.md

  In addition there is a contact form, you can request calling you after if you provide your phone number.

  ## How we managed to do the website?
-  We work as team, as you know, team work is the best, you get more than one awesome idea
+  We work as team, as you know, team work is the best, you get more than one awesome idea.
+We had to split the work

   ## Our site: